MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/rest-api-versioning.md

 ---
-title: REST API versioning for Visual Studio Team Services (and TFS)
+title: REST API versioning for VSTS (and TFS)
 description: Learn how versioning works for REST APIs for VSTS and TFS ms.assetid: 5fc6efd4-9947-40f2-b4f6-9695a24de87c ms.prod: vs-devops-alm